 - Get crafty and get lunch at the same time at TRee House Cafe and Art Studio

-Walk the sidewalk, check out the shops, and grab an ice cream or a coffee, just like you would if you were somewhere far away.
+Walk the sidewalk, check out the shops, visit Falls Park, and grab an ice cream or a coffee, just like you would if you were somewhere far away.
 Be a tourist right here.
 You just might find your new go-to spot.

 Don’t Forget Greenville’s Favorites

 Haven’t taken the kids to TCMU lately?
-Maybe staycation is the time to do it!
+Maybe one of your things to do on a staycation is right here!

 - Greenville Zoo